galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 title: "Tool generation from simple scripts in Galaxy: the ToolFactory"
 key_points:
   - The ToolFactory is a fully automated Galaxy tool generator, suitable for programmers and informaticians who routinely write command line scripts.
-  - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
+  - It can turn a **working command line script** into a proper Galaxy tool with a test in a few minutes.
+  - If the script you are wrapping fails on the command line, it will certainly also fail inside the new tool - the ToolFactory will not fix bugs in the supplied script.
   - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI.
   - Enjoy developing scripts in Galaxy using IEs but struggle to wrap even simple scripts at first because there is so much to learn and so little time?
 Try the TooLFactory (once you have a working command line version)
   - Unlike a typical Conda package, a command line script can define how parameters are read from the command line.
 In particular, it is usually easy to ignore empty optional parameters, allowing some of the ToolFactory's limited flexibility to be overcome.